leo-guinan/loveops-policies/README.md

 # LoveOps Policies

-Policy engines and workflows for the LoveOps matching system.
-This package provides matching, coaching, safety, and pacing engines that operate on event-sourced data via the Rhizome adapter.
+**Library package** providing policy engines and workflows for the LoveOps matching system.
+This package is embedded **in-process** within `loveops-world-model` and `loveops-views` services, not deployed as a separate service.

 ## Overview

-This package implements the policy layer for LoveOps, which:
+This library implements the policy layer for LoveOps, which:
 - **Matches users** based on compatibility states and emotional load
 - **Coaches users** by generating message suggestions via LLM
 - **Enforces safety** by evaluating trust/safety states and applying moderation actions